Best Microphones for Toms for Beginner 2026

 - • Lower sensitivity requires a decent preamp for best results

-- • Cardioid pattern effectively isolates toms in busy mixes.
+- • Cardioid pattern effectively isolates the tom from bleed and room noise.

 How to Choose the Best Microphones for Toms